DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 >
 > Because the river has washed any traces away, the third individual's trail can't be followed any further.
 (Searching the entire length of the Luna River for the third individual's precise exit point is a fool's errand, and an impossible task.)
 ## E2b.
 Dusk Elf Hovels
-The dusk elf hovels are as described in <span class="citation">N9b.
-Dusk Elf Hovels (p.
+The dusk elf hovels are as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N9bDuskElfHovels">N9b.
+Dusk Elf Hovels</a> (p.
 121)</span>.
-The dusk elves themselves are as described in <span class="citation">Roleplaying the Vistani and the Elves (p.
+The dusk elves themselves are as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#RoleplayingtheVistaniandtheElves">Roleplaying the Vistani and the Elves</a> (p.
 119)</span>.
 If the players approach one of the guards and inquire about the Vistani, the guard directs them to the ring of wagons at the top of the hill.

 If the players inquire about Luvash’s mission, the guard directs them to Kasimir's hovel.
 The guard notes, however, that Kasimir has recently returned from a long and arduous journey and that the players must not disturb him beyond what is reasonably necessary.
 ## E2c.
 Kasimir’s Hovel
 <span class="citation"><em>This scene takes place in Chapter 5: Area N9a.</em></span>

-Kasimir’s hovel is largely as described in <span class="citation">N9a.
-Kasimir's Hovel (p.
+Kasimir’s hovel is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N9aKasimirsHovel">N9a.
+Kasimir's Hovel</a> (p.
 121)</span>.
 If the players enter it, read:

 <div class="description">
 <p>You enter into a small, cozy vestibule several degrees warmer than the chill mists outside.
 The walls of this small chamber are decorated with hanging sketches and portraits of proud and wise-looking elves with dark skin, tree-borne spires carved of dark wood, and artistic depictions of constellations and celestial bodies.
 Two curtains of dark brown fabric obscure the entrance to another chamber beyond.</p>
 <p>Beyond the curtains lie a larger chamber, lit and heated by a fireplace at the north end.
 An old green rug sits facing the fire, just beside an old wooden table flanked by several chairs.
 The left-side wall of this comfortable room bears a dozen cubbyholes bearing leather-bound books and small wooden statuettes of elven figures, while the wall to the right bears a faded tapestry of a lush and beautiful forest beneath a noonday sun.</p>
 </div>

 The players can find Kasimir sitting on the green rug facing the fire, meditating.
-He is as described in <span class="citation">Kasimir Velikov (p.
+He is as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-d-monsters-and-npcs#KasimirVelikov">Kasimir Velikov</a> (p.
 232)</span>, but has recently sustained a black eye and several cuts across his cheek.

 ![[Kasimir Velikov 1.png]]
 <span class="credit">"Kasimir Velikov" by Caleb Cleveland.
 Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>